 This sculpture was the center piece of my senior thesis in 2018.
-The original was partially destroyed in an oil spill in 2019 and is one that I would like to revisit sometime soon.
-It was a huge milestone for me technically and conceptually as far as sculpture goes.
-While I would have liked it to be cleaner (was on a very tight schedule); I ultimately am very proud of the concept and execution of this piece of art.
+The original was partially destroyed in an oil spill in 2019 (long story haha) and was remade over the course of 2023.
+It was a huge milestone for me technically and conceptually in both its original and refurbished forms.

 Green: Life force, prana, chi, earth energy